 Head and shoulders photograph of Anju Mobin

-A healthy and balanced diet can provide the right amount of nutrients to the human body.
-Eating foods that are rich in nitrates, vitamins, iron, antioxidants, polyphenols, and flavonoids all help with enhanced oxygen levels and increased blood circulation.
-Some nutrients are crucial to keeping up proper circulation, blood flow, and overall health.
-Iron is an essential mineral that is required for red blood cells (hemoglobin), which helps transport oxygen (1).
+A healthy and balanced diet can provide the proper nutrients to the human body.
+Eating foods rich in nitrates, vitamins, iron, antioxidants, polyphenols, and flavonoids all help with increased oxygen levels, blood circulation, enhanced immunity, and healthy aging.
+Some nutrients are crucial to maintaining proper circulation, blood flow, and overall health.
+Iron is an essential mineral for red blood cells (hemoglobin), which helps transport oxygen.

 Eating a varied diet matters, but it's easier said than done.
-If you're struggling to get the proper nutrients from the food you eat, meal delivery is perfect for you.
+If you need help getting the proper nutrients from your food, meal delivery is perfect for you.
 You can have nutrient-rich meals delivered right to your doorstep, saving you time in the kitchen and taking the guesswork out of healthy eating.

-Here are 10 foods you can include in your diet for increased blood circulation and oxygen levels.
-For more information, you can find the nutritional information of various foods on the US Department of Agriculture (USDA) food database (2).
+Here are ten foods you can include in your diet for increased blood circulation and oxygen levels.

 1. Pomegranates